Chuck Versus the Ring

-"Chuck Versus the Ring" is the second season finale of Chuck, which aired on April 27, 2009.
+"Chuck Versus the Ring" is the second season finale of Chuck, which aired on NBC on April 27, 2009.
 The day of Ellie and Devon's wedding arrives, but Chuck finds himself forced to protect both his sister and the event from a vengeful Ted Roark.

 The title of the episode is a double entendre, referencing both the wedding rings, and the Ring, introduced in this episode, who are the main antagonists of season 3.

-Plot synopsis
+Plot

-The episode begins as Chuck and Casey quit the Buy More.
-At Castle, Beckman offers Chuck a position as an analyst on the ongoing Intersect project, which Chuck declines.
-Beckman informs Casey that he can rejoin his Special Forces unit, but asks Sarah to stay behind a moment.
-Upstairs, Chuck receives an extremely large sum of money from the government in exchange for the work he did for them.
-Casey gives Chuck his personal number if he ever needs anything, and for the first time tells Chuck he's done a good job after the two share an awkward hug.
-Back down in Castle, Beckman reassigns Sarah to the Intersect project alongside Bryce Larkin, who is now at Castle.
-They are due to head to Zurich the next morning.

-At the church on the day of the wedding, Chuck tells Ellie he quit the Buy More.
-Ellie is proud of him and tells him to follow his dreams.
-He tracks down Sarah, who is going over her part in the wedding with Honey Woodcomb and asks her to go away with him on a vacation.
-However, Sarah breaks the news that she's leaving the next day with Bryce.
-Chuck leaves and takes a bottle of wine with him from the dining hall where the reception will be held, but before he can start drinking he discovers two dead caterers stashed under a table.
+At the church on the day of the wedding, Chuck discovers two dead caterers stashed under a table.
 Roark arrives and demands the Intersect, or else he will kill Ellie.
-Chuck goes to warn Sarah, but Morgan intercepts him first.
-Chuck tells Morgan to stall, and to specifically deliver a message to Sarah that he forgot the rings, as she saw them earlier.
-Morgan does as he asks, immediately alerting Sarah that something is wrong.
-She tells Morgan to continue his attempt to stall the wedding, then finds Roark and a Fulcrum team assembling.
-Chuck heads back to Castle to recover the Intersect cube but Bryce warns him it's already been moved and reveals he has known about Orion, Chuck's father, for some time now.
+Chuck tells Morgan to stall, and heads back to Castle to recover the Intersect cube but Bryce warns him it's already been moved and reveals he has known about Orion, Chuck's father, for some time now.
 When Chuck tells him Ellie's life is in danger, Bryce decides to offer himself up as bait.
-Chuck also leaves Casey a message at his personal number.
+As Roark tries to escape, Casey and his team take Roark back to Castle.